EvanDotPro/vim-configuration/README.md

 * Enhanced PHP 5.3 support
     * Improved syntax highlighting for new PHP 5.3 features such as namespaces, nowdoc, etc.
     * Recognition of new built-in classes and constants.
+    * Quickly generate PHP doc blocks with `<C-d>` in normal, insert, or select mode.
+In select mode, it will comment all uncommented elements in the selected area.
 * Easy to configure
     * Simply copy `config.dist.vim` to `config.vim` and set the values
     * Experienced Vim users can create an `override.vim` file which will